 - Practicum: prac·ti·cum [prak-ti-kuhm] n. "the part of a [university] course consisting of practical work in a particular field"

 - There will be no planned presentations -- just puzzle practice.
 However, in the context of solving puzzles, I will highlight interesting/unusual clues and themes, answer questions, and mention reference materials (from my CROSSWORDS and YOU course) that you can access later.

 - If you're looking for an introduction to crosswords, including history and culture, vocabulary, clues, themes, formats, sources, applications, and authoring -- along with some practice (1/3 of each session), consider taking my OLLI course: CROSSWORDS and YOU.

-- More experienced solvers (though flexible beginners are welcome) may prefer to enroll in an Practice-only course for Intermediate puzzles -- usually offered Fall, Winter and Spring.
+- More experienced solvers (though flexible beginners are welcome) may prefer to enroll in an Practice-only course for Intermediate puzzles -- usually once or twice/year.

 - We'll select several puzzles each session, usually available online, and appropriate in difficulty for class ability & interest; for example:

 - The solving emphasis will be on learning and fun -- rather than on perfection and speed.
-Those with more experience should refrain from answering for a few seconds to allow beginners to consider the clues.
+The more experienced among us should refrain from answering for a few seconds to allow others to consider the clues.

 - I'll highlight interesting clues or themes, and refer to online solving resources, e.g., various blogs for further explanations: